dmace2/analyzing-financial-methods/midtermreport.md

 Looking at the top three principal components, we can see that the technical indicators for certain stocks form distinct clusters.
 For Toyota (ticker TM), for example, there are four clear clusters in the reduced data.
 However, other stocks like Amazon did not have any discernible clusters using the first three principal components.

 <img src="midterm_report_images/tm_clusters.png">
+Visyualization of Toyota Stock Clusters
 <img src="midterm_report_images/amzn_clusters.png">
+Visualization of Amazon Stock Clusters
 <img src="midterm_report_images/bins.png">
+Visualization of Number of Clusters per Stock

 #### Clustering Using GMM
 Rather than using K-Means, which is restricted to circular clusters, we chose to use the GMM algorithm with a full covariance matrix.
 This would give us irregular-shaped clusters, which would be more capable of representing the data.
 We used Sci-Kit Learn’s GMM function, in which we passed in multiple different cluster numbers, ranging from 1-14.
 We calculated the BIC (minimize), AIC (minimize), and Silhouette Score (maximize) for each run of GMM, and used whichever metric signaled optimality first to select the number of clusters for each stock.
 AIC and BIC attempt to optimize the probabilistic assignment for each point, though BIC additionally penalizes models with more clusters without reasonable information gain.
 From here, we were able to calculate the centroids of the clusters, and store them for use later when choosing ground-truth policies for the stocks.